-We saw two black bears, a family of bighorn sheep, mountain goats and elk.
+We saw two black bears, a family of bighorn sheep, mountain goats, and elk.
 Make sure to keep your distance from the animals and not disturb them.

-Must do Stops along the Icefield parkway
+Must do Stops along the Icefield Parkway

 We used that map to find the stops along the way.
-There are signs alongside the road that match the order in the map which makes it easy to know which stop to expect next.
+There are signs alongside the road that match the order on the map, which makes it easy to know which stop to expect next.

 I will mention this in the individual stop descriptions below.
-Depending on the time you have in hand you can do all of them or keep some for the drive back.
+Depending on the time you have in hand, you can do all of them or keep some for the drive back.

 Bow Lake viewpoint

-It was a sight to behold as I had never seen a frozen lake before (Even though I live four hours drive away from Lake Tahoe in California!)
-Bow lake was beautiful with the snow covered mountains in the backdrop.
+It was a sight to behold as I had never seen a frozen lake before (Even though I live four hours’ drive away from Lake Tahoe in California!)
+Bow Lake was beautiful, with the snow-covered mountains in the backdrop.

 Peyto Lake upper viewpoint

-In early June this trail was covered in snow and it was raining so we had to skip this one.
-But we are told that this viewpoint has a postcard perfect view and is a must.
+In early June, this trail was covered in snow, and it was raining, so we had to skip this one.
+But we are told that this viewpoint has a postcard-perfect view and is a must.

 Waterfowl Lake viewpoint

-We were amazed to see that this was completely melted as opposed to Bow lake that was still frozen.
-It was drizzling and foggy but still was beautiful.
+We were amazed to see that this lake was not frozen as opposed to Bow Lake, which was still frozen.
+It was drizzling and foggy, but it still was beautiful.

 Saskatchewan river crossing

-There is a café, gas station and restrooms at this stop.
-It’s about midway on the Icefields parkway and the last stop to fill gas before you reach Jasper.
+There is a café, gas station, and restrooms at this stop.
+It’s about midway on the Icefields Parkway and the last stop to fill gas before you reach Jasper.

 Big bend viewpoint

 This viewpoint shows a panoramic view of the curvy Icefields parkway drive.
-You will have to look out for this one as it is on the top of the curve of a windy road you just drove on and easy to miss.
+You will have to look out for this one as it is on the top of the curve of a windy road you just drove on and is easy to miss.

-Icefields Glacier and skywalk tour
+Icefields Glacier and Skywalk tour

-This is a must for anyone visiting this region as it is a very unique experience to walk on the Athabasca glacier, a 10,000 year old sheet of ice.
-You can book the tour through the link below
+This is a must for anyone visiting this region as it is a unique experience to walk on the Athabasca glacier, a 10,000-year-old sheet of ice.

 The final stop in our scenic drive is Athabasca Falls.
-These falls are more massive and powerful than the Sunwapta falls and there is a nice boardwalk built to see the falls from different viewpoints.
+These falls are more massive and powerful than the Sunwapta Falls, and there is a nice boardwalk built to see the falls from different viewpoints.